-Samsung heir to be indicted on corruption charges
+Samsung heir faces trial after indictment on corruption charges

 Samsung and Lee have denied the allegations.

+The other indicted Samsung executives include Park Sang-jin, president of Samsung Electronics (SSNLF), which is the crown jewel in the Lee family's array of affiliated companies.

+Samsung declined to comment directly on the indictments Tuesday, but it announced that Park is resigning.
+Samsung also said it would shut down its corporate strategy office, which coordinates plans for the conglomerate's various businesses and where some of the indicted executives worked.

 Lee is the heir to Samsung's sprawling business empire.
 His father, the chairman of the group, suffered a heart attack in 2014 and has remained in ill health.
-Lee is also vice chairman of Samsung Electronics (SSNLF), the crown jewel among the family's array of affiliated companies.
+Lee is also vice chairman of Samsung Electronics.

 Related: How Samsung dominates South Korea's economy